OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 ## Introduction

+This cheat sheet will help you prevent SQL injection flaws in your applications.
+It will define what SQL injection is, explain where those flaws occur, and provide four options for defending against SQL injection attacks.
+[SQL Injection](https://owasp.org/www-community/attacks/SQL_Injection) attacks are common because:

-This article is focused on providing clear, simple, actionable guidance for preventing SQL Injection flaws in your applications.
-[SQL Injection](https://owasp.org/www-community/attacks/SQL_Injection) attacks are unfortunately very common, and this is due to two factors:
+1. SQL Injection vulnerabilities are very common, and

-1. the significant prevalence of SQL Injection vulnerabilities, and
-2. the attractiveness of the target (i.e., the database typically contains all the interesting/critical data for your application).
+2. The application's database is a frequent target for attackers because it typically contains interesting/critical data.

+## What Is a SQL Injection Attack?

-SQL Injection flaws are introduced when software developers create dynamic database queries constructed with string concatenation which includes user supplied input.
-To avoid SQL injection flaws is simple.
-Developers need to either: a) stop writing dynamic queries with string concatenation; and/or b) prevent user supplied input which contains malicious SQL from affecting the logic of the executed query.
+Attackers can use SQL injection on an application if it has dynamic database queries that use string concatenation and user supplied input.
+To avoid SQL injection flaws, developers need to:

+1. Stop writing dynamic queries with string concatenation or
+2. Prevent malicious SQL input from being included in executed queries.

-This article provides a set of simple techniques for preventing SQL Injection vulnerabilities by avoiding these two problems.
-These techniques can be used with practically any kind of programming language with any type of database.
-There are other types of databases, like XML databases, which can have similar problems (e.g., XPath and XQuery injection) and these techniques can be used to protect them as well.
+There are simple techniques for preventing SQL injection vulnerabilities and they can be used with practically any kind of programming language and any type of database.
+While XML databases can have similar problems (e.g., XPath and XQuery injection), these techniques can be used to protect them as well.

-**Primary Defenses:**

-- **Option 1: Use of Prepared Statements (with Parameterized Queries)**
-- **Option 2: Use of Properly Constructed Stored Procedures**
-- **Option 3: Allow-list Input Validation**
-- **Option 4: Escaping All User Supplied Input**

-**Additional Defenses:**

-- **Also: Enforcing Least Privilege**
-- **Also: Performing Allow-list Input Validation as a Secondary Defense**

-**Unsafe Example:**

-SQL injection flaws typically look like this:

-The following (Java) example is UNSAFE, and would allow an attacker to inject code into the query that would be executed by the database.
-The unvalidated "customerName" parameter that is simply appended to the query allows an attacker to inject any SQL code they want.
-Unfortunately, this method for accessing databases is all too common.
+## Anatomy of A Typical SQL Injection Vulnerability

+A common SQL injection flaw in Java is below.
+Because its unvalidated "customerName" parameter is simply appended to the query, an attacker can enter SQL code into that query and the application would take the attacker's code and execute it on the database.

 ```java
 String query = "SELECT account_balance FROM user_data WHERE user_name = "